-SECTION 3.
+1 SECTION 3.
 ADMINISTRATION.
-The [government agency] shall administer this act.
-The [government agency] [may][shall] promulgate rules and forms necessary to administer this [act].

-The act provides that a state agency will promulgate a form deed, certificate of location, and certificate of relocation.
-Therefore, this paragraph requires the appointment of the responsible agency.
-Some states have regulations promulgated administrative rules concerning the matters covered in this act, but many dohave not.

-SECTION 4.
-CERTIFICATE OF LOCATION RETAIL SALE OF NEW MANUFACTURED HOME.

-- (a) When a After [day before act's effective date], a manufactured home retailer that sells a new manufactured home after [day before act's effective date], the retailer that is or will be situated on land in this state shall complete a certificate of location.
-The certificate transfer title to it by a deed executed in recordable form.
-The deed must be in the form specified by [government agency] and must include the following: - (1) the transferor's name and address; - (2) the transferee's name and address; - (3) a statement that the transferor is transferring title to the home to the transferee: - (4)-the date; - (5)(3) the sale price; - (6)(4) the home manufacturer's name and address; - (7)(5) the legal description of the manufactured home; - (8)(6) the street address and legal description of the land toon which the home is or will be permanently affixed situated; - (9)(7) the name of each record owner of the land toon which the home is or will be permanently affixed situated; - (10)(8) unless the home is or will be permanently affixed to situated on land owned by someone other than a home transferee, a release of all rights in the home by each transferee that does not also own the land toon which the home is or will be permanently affixed situated;
+The [government agency] shall administer this 2 act.
+The [government agency] [may][shall] promulgate rules and forms necessary to administer 3 this [act].
+4 Comment 5 Some states have regulations concerning the matters covered in this act, but many do not.
+6 7 SECTION 4.
+CERTIFICATE OF LOCATION.
+8 (a) When a manufactured home retailer sells a new manufactured home after [day before 9 act's effective date], the retailer shall complete a certificate of location.
+The certificate must be 10 in the form specified by [government agency] and must include the following: 11 (1) the transferor's name and address; 12 (2) the transferee's name and address; 13 (3) a statement that the transferor is transferring title to the home to the transferee; 14 (4) the date; 15 (5) the sale price; 16 (6) the home manufacturer's name and address; 17 (7) the legal description of the manufactured home; 18 (8) the street address and legal description of the land to which the home is or will 19 be permanently affixed; 20 (9) the name of each record owner of the land to which the home is or will be 21 permanently affixed; 22 (10) unless the home is or will be permanently affixed to land owned by someone 23 other than a home transferee, a release of all rights in the home by each transferee that does not 24 also own the land to which the home is or will be permanently affixed;